papousek/spiderpig/docs/examples.md

 ## Caching

-Spiderpig is also able to cache time-expensive compuations.
+Spiderpig is also able to cache time-expensive computations.
 In this case, the working directory has to be specified.
 Imagine the following scenario where we try to compute the Fibonacci numbers: